Making Websites

 In the past, our site used light gray body text in a smaller font that many users complained was unreadable.
 This is how our article on best landing page builders looked like then, for example:

-Old ToolTester site
+Old Tooltester site

 We strived to significantly improve readability by using darker-colored text in a larger font size for our new website.
 Here’s how the same article looks now:

-New ToolTester site
+New Tooltester site

 (Did we succeed?
 We welcome your feedback!)